 - chlorinated dibenzo-p-dioxins (CDDs)

-- chlorinated dibenzofurans (CDFs)
+- polychlorinated dibenzofurans (PCDFs)

 - some polychlorinated biphenyls (PCBs)

-- inability to maintain pregnancy
+- pregnancy loss

 - decreased fertility

-- reduced sperm count
+- reduced sperm counts and low testosterone levels

 - learning disabilities